A two-step approach to production frontier estimation and the Matsuoka's distribution: Proposed two-step estimation

 where

 \end{thm} Methods for approximating the asymptotic conditional bias and variance in \eqref{equa24_} are discussed in Sections 4.4 and 4.5 of \cite{fan_gijbels}.
-The bias term $h^2$ in \eqref{equa24} can be eliminated if a second-order kernel is employed.
-As a result, the convergence achieves the optimal rate obtained by \cite{stone2}.
-The next theorem gives the rate of uniform convergence in probability for estimators $\hat p$ and $\hat f$ introduced in \eqref{equa5} of Section \ref{sec.a2} and in \eqref{eq11} of Section \ref{sec.a3}, respectively.
+The bias term $h^2$ in \eqref{equa24} can be removed by employing a second-order kernel.
+As a result, the convergence achieves the minimax-optimal rate established by \cite{stone2}.
+The uniform convergence in Theorem \ref{teo1} is established on a compact interval $[a,b]$, for simplicity.
+However, one may consider a design density with unbounded support $f_X$, extending uniformity to growing intervals that expand slowly with $n$.
+This incurs a penalty in the convergence rate \citep[see Theorem 10 of][]{hansen}.
+The next theorem gives the convergence rate for estimator $\hat p$ introduced in \eqref{equa5} of Section \ref{sec.a2}. \begin{thm} Suppose that \textbf{A1}-\textbf{A5} hold.
+In addition, assume that the second derivative $g''(\cdot)$ is a continuous function, that the kernel function is of type \textbf{A2}(i) and that the bandwidth satisfies $h\overset{a}{\approx} c_\eta n^{-\eta}$, $c_\eta>0$, for $\eta\in[1/8+\delta,1/3-\delta]$, for some arbitrarily small $\delta>0$.
+Then

+\end{thm} Intuition may suggest that the unfeasible estimator $\tilde p$ should be asymptotically more accurate than the feasible estimator $\hat p$.
+The rationale is that $\hat p$ is calculated from a preprocessed data, where the regression function $g$ has been approximately removed, potentially introducing additional noise in the estimation of $p$.
+However, Theorem \ref{teo2} shows that this intuition is misguided.
+A closer look at its proof reveals that the noise from the first step plays a role in the estimation of $p$ through the term $T_{1,n}=\sum_{i=1}^n(\hat \epsilon_i^2-\epsilon_i^2)/n$.
+This term is shown to be of order $o_p(1/\sqrt{n})$ for a wide range of bandwidth rates, including the optimal rate $n^{-1/5}$.
+Since this component is asymptotically negligible, only the unfeasible estimator $\tilde p$ contributes to the limiting behavior.
+In addition, as $\sqrt{n}(\tilde p-p)\overset{d}{\longrightarrow} N(0,3p^2/2)$, Theorem \ref{teo2} implies that $\hat p$ has the oracle property, that is, it converges to the same asymptotic distribution as $\tilde p$. \begin{thm} Suppose that \textbf{A1}-\textbf{A5} and the conditions of Theorems \ref{teo1} and \ref{teo2} hold.
+Then